perladvent/perldotcom/content/article/_pub_2002_06_19_mod_perl.md

         write;
       }

-#### [Benchmarking PerlHandlers]{#benchmarking_perlhandlers}
+#### <span id="benchmarking_perlhandlers">Benchmarking PerlHandlers</span>

 The `Apache::Timeit` module does `PerlHandler` Benchmarking.
 With the help of this module you can log the time taken to process the request, just like you'd use the `Benchmark` module to benchmark a regular Perl script.
 Of course, you can extend this module to perform more advanced processing like putting the results into a database for a later processing.
 But all it takes is adding this configuration directive inside *httpd.conf*:

       PerlFixupHandler Apache::Timeit

 Since scripts running under `Apache::Registry` are running inside the PerlHandler these are benchmarked as well.

 An example of the lines which show up in the *error\_log* file: